Buried Beneath the Baobab Tree

+Plot

 The novel centres on the abduction and return of the Chibok girls.
-Narrated by a character called Ya Ta, the novel gives an insight into the abduction and Islamization of the abduction young students.
-On abduction, the students are given choices, either convert to Islam or die, Ya Ta and her friend Sarah chooses life.
-Ya Ta (later known a Salamatu) holds her Christian faith, while, Sarah (layer known as Zainab) falls in love with the "husband".
+Narrated by a character called Ya Ta, the novel gives an insight into the abduction and Islamization of the abducted young students.
+On abduction, the students are given choices, either convert to Islam or die; Ya Ta and her friend Sarah choose life.
+Ya Ta (later known a Salamatu) holds on to her Christian faith, while, Sarah (layer known as Zainab) falls in love with the "husband" that was assigned to her.

+Critical receptions

 Buried Beneath the Baobab Tree received starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.
 The Bulletin of the Center for Children's Books, Common Sense Media, and School Library Journal also reviewed the novel.

 In 2018, Booklist named it in their list of the best fiction for older readers.
 The following year, the Young Adult Library Services Association included it on their Best Fiction for Young Adults and Amazing Audiobooks for Young Adults lists.